HanCreate/SurvivalProject-Server/README.md

 # Game modes that aren't working yet
 - [ ] Infinity survival mode
 - [ ] King slayer mode
-- [x] Crystal capture mode

 # Premiums cards that aren't working yet
-- [x] Master card
 - [ ] Elemental bonus x3
 - [ ] Super Silver
-- [x] User shop I

 # TODO
 - [ ] Change the server sockets to NIO sockets.
-- [x] Change the guild points formula to the correct one.
 - [ ] Change every game over message to a round over message.
-- [x] Premium cards are only working when you buy them in the cards shop (will be changed once trades/user shops are completely implemented).
 - [ ] Clean the game modes code a bit.
 - [ ] The experience/code a player gains after a mission isn't correct.
-- [x] Change the mission lost packet to GameCompletedHandler.
-- [x] After a chat command is completed, send the user a response.
-- [x] After a trade, a 96 cards saveCards method is called.
-Change that to 4.
-- [x] Get the right amount of experience, after calculating the game mode, guild rank, master card and so on.
-- [x] Gain code after you sell a card.
 - [ ] Master card code should be x2 and not x1.5 in some game modes.
-- [x] Losing code/points after leaving an ongoing game.

 # TODOs that can't be completed at the moment
 - [ ] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.